Dungeon Master Nexus

 Dungeon Master Nexus is a Dungeon Master sequel released in Japan, solely for Sega Saturn and in Japanese.
 It is the first game in the series using a 3D graphics engine.
 The game features 15 levels.
-Despite being published under the FTL label, it was developed in Japan.
+Despite FTL Games being credited as the original copyright holder, they were not involved in the production whatsoever.
+It was entirely developed in Japan.
+An English fan translation patch was released in September 2023.